This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Help relieve your child's itching.
 A bacterial skin infection or scars may develop if your child scratches or picks at his or her rash.
 The following may help relieve your child's itching:

 - Apply calamine lotion on your child's rash.
 Follow the directions on the label.
 Do not use this lotion on sores inside your child's mouth.

 - Give your child baths in lukewarm water.
 Add ½ cup of baking soda or uncooked oatmeal to the water.
 Let your child bathe for about 30 minutes.
 Do this several times a day.

 - Trim your child's fingernails.
 Put gloves or socks on his or her hands, especially at night.
 Wash his or her hands with germ-killing soap to prevent a bacterial infection.

 - Keep your child cool.
 The itching can get worse if your child sweats.

 - Help relieve painful mouth sores.
 You may be given medicine to put on your child's mouth sores.
 These may include numbing gels or an antacid solution.
-Use these medicines before your child eats or drinks.
+Use these medicines before he or she eats or drinks.
 Avoid spicy, salty, hot, or sour foods.

 - Give your child liquids as directed.
 Liquids help prevent dehydration.
-Ask how much liquid your child should drink each day and which liquids are best for him.
+Ask how much liquid your child should drink each day and which liquids are best.
 Good liquids include water, juice, or broth.
-He may need an oral rehydration solution (ORS).
-An ORS has the right amounts of water, salts, and sugar your child needs to replace body fluids.
-You can buy ORS at most grocery stores and pharmacies.
+Your child may need an oral rehydration solution (ORS).
+An ORS has the right amounts of water, salts, and sugar needed to replace body fluids.

 Prevent the spread of chickenpox: